Saving Special Places • Building Better Communities

 Potential Impacts of the Southwest Central Florida Connector on the Florida Panther and Its Habitat (The Nature Conservancy)

 The Multi-use Corridors of Regional Economic Significance Program, or M-CORES, was signed into law by Gov. Ron DeSantis on May 17, 2019.
-M-CORES authorizes the design and construction of three new tolled road corridors through rural Florida:
+M-CORES authorized the design and construction of three new tolled road corridors through rural Florida:

 • Suncoast Connector extending from Jefferson County to Citrus County